-- A. Verify that supporting surfaces are ready to receive work. - B. Electrical boxes are shown on Drawings, in approximate locations, unless dimensioned.
-1. Obtain verification from Architect/Engineer for locations of outlets throughout prior to rough-in. - C. Degrease and clean surfaces to receive wire markers. - D. Verify that mechanical work which is likely to injure conductors has been completed. - E. Completely and thoroughly swab raceway system before installing conductors.
+- A. Demolition Drawings are based on casual field observation and are intended to identify the limits of the construction site.
+Remove all electrical systems in their entirety in proper sequence with the Work. - B. Provide temporary wiring and connections to maintain existing systems in service during construction.
+When work must be performed on energized equipment or circuits, use personnel experienced in such operations. - C. Existing Electrical Service and Emergency Electrical Service: Maintain existing system in service.
+Disable system only to make switchovers and connections.
+Obtain permission from Owner and Architect at least 24 hours before partially or completely disabling system.
+Minimize outage duration.
+Make temporary connections to maintain service in areas adjacent to work area. - D. Beginning of demolition means installer accepts existing conditions. - E. Verify that supporting surfaces are ready to receive work. - F. Electrical boxes are shown on Drawings, in approximate locations, unless dimensioned. - 1.
+Obtain verification from Architect/Engineer for locations of outlets throughout prior to rough-in. - G. Degrease and clean surfaces to receive wire markers. - H. Verify that interior of building is physically protected from weather. - Verify that mechanical work which is likely to injure conductors has been completed. - J. Completely and thoroughly swab raceway system before installing conductors.